hphelion/documentation/devplatform/workbook/messaging/messaging.php.md

 ##Run the Application
 1. Open the Helion Management Console.
 This is the web-based administrative interface.
 1. Click **Applications**.
-1. If the file push was successful, you should see **hello-world-php** in the list of available applications.
+1. If the file push was successful, you should see **Rabbit MQ** in the list of available applications.
 1. The status of the application should be **Started**.
 Click the name of the application to launch it.
 1. In the upper right-hand corner, click **View App**.